 - Breathe deeply into the diaphragm and slowly exhale to assist with energy levels, supporting the voice and controlling nerves

-- Arm swings in opposite directions help get the blood pumping; if you circle them all the way around it facilitates the left and right side of the brain working together and if you concentrate your eyes on a single spot it helps to focus the mind and centre your body
+- Arm swings in opposite directions help get the blood pumping; if you circle them all the way around it challenges your brain and if you concentrate your eyes on a single spot it helps to focus the mind and centre your body

-- Another left brain/right brain activity is to touch your elbow to the opposite knee, (right elbow to left knee, then left elbow to right knee) bringing the knee up and the elbow down to meet it; then swap sides, and do it at least 4 times
+- Another activity to help with focus is to touch your elbow to the opposite knee, (right elbow to left knee, then left elbow to right knee) bringing the knee up and the elbow down to meet it; then swap sides, and do it at least 4 times

 - Squeeze and release muscles around the body especially the shoulders to help with relaxation